thetianshuhuang/thetianshuhuang.github.io/docs/open-source.md

     <img src="/assets/research/iq1m.png">
 </div>

 Since my research interests focus on *nonstandard* problems which are generally difficult for a human to interpret &mdash; and sanity-check, my research philosophy places a strong emphasis on writing modular, auditable code.
-As domains like radar spectrum and computer systems lie outside of the machine learning mainstream, tackling these problems also requires a substantial engineering investment in novel infrastructure for collecting, processing, and experimentation.
+As domains like radar spectrum and computer systems lie outside of the machine learning mainstream, tackling these problems also requires a substantial engineering investment in novel infrastructure for data collection, processing, and experimentation.

 Some particular up-and-coming[^0] technologies for the python-ML ecosystem which I believe in strongly include: